ecssiah/buddhabrot-variations/README.md

 [The Buddhabrot Technique](http://superliminal.com/fractals/bbrot/bbrot.htm)

 This application expands her original technique.
-The equation used to iterate the points is customizable.
-Any number of terms of varying degrees are combined together along with matching coefficients to create the generating function.
-On top of this, at each step in the process the previous value is conjugated before applying the equation again.
+It allows for a wide variety of generating functions by combining terms of different degrees.
+Each term can also have a coefficient applied to it, and at each step in the process the previous value is conjugated before applying the equation again.

 Here is an example of a generating function: